terraform-cisco-modules/terraform-intersight-easy-imm/modules/profiles_servers/README.md

-# profiles_servers - Intersight UCS Server Profiles Deployment Module
+# Intersight UCS Server Profiles Deployment Module

 ## Use this module to create UCS Server Profiles in Intersight